Saianeesh2003/ai-agent-assistant/README.md

 1. **Ask Questions**
    ```
    "Write Python code to add two numbers"
+   "Explain quantum computing"
    ```

 2. **Get Weather Information**
    ```
    "What's the weather in Tokyo?"
+   "How's the temperature in London?"
    ```

 3. **Create Files**
    ```
    "Create a simple HTML page with a gradient background"
+   "Make a Python script for data analysis"
    ```

 4. **Build Applications**
    ```
    "Build a working todo list web app"
+   "Create a calculator webpage"
    ```

 ### Using Example Queries